PSESS2020/Vimsu_prototype/README.md

 ### Database configuration

 You will need to store connection strings for both the database and the cloud storage in a file called `.env`.
+First, rename the `.env.example` file into `.env`.
+Next, replace the sample connection strings with your connection strings.

 - Azure Blob Storage